ZongzhiWu/GWVC/README.md

+## GWVD (Groundwater Virome Database)
-# The custom codes used for viral identification and host assignment of GWVD (Groundwater Virome Database).
+The custom codes used for viral identification and host assignment.